-In this course students become involved in a broad range of art activities at a more sophisticated level than the foundations covered in Visual Art 9 and Art Studio 10.
-Development of craftsmanship in the areas of drawing, painting, collage, printmaking and sculpture will be emphasized plus the study of select artists and art movements, art principles and image development strategies.
-Recommended: Visual Art 9 and/or Art Studio 10 and/or Studio Arts 3D-10 or -11, or Studio Arts 2D-11.
-More advanced study is continued through Art Studio 12.
-Supplementary fee: \$25.00
+In this course students become involved in a broad range of art activities at a more sophisticated level than the foundation classes Visual Art 9 and Art Studio 10.
+Projects can include drawing, painting, collage, printmaking, installation, and sculpture along with the study of select artists and art movements, and image development strategies.Recommended:Visual Art 9 and/or Art Studio 10, or Studio Arts 2D-11.
+Supplementary fee: \$26.15